DarkLord125/AtttendNow/README.md

 # AttendNow

-A web based attendance system using facial recognition.
+A Web based Attendance system using facial recognition.

 ## Features
 This application provides users with the following features: